frnsimoes/go-studies/README.md

 # For the rat's wings, what is this?

-Just a dump repository to save all my Golang's studies.
+Just a dump repository to save all my Golang studies.

-I'm a python developer, but Golang has found its way into my heart.
+I'm a Python developer, but Go has found its way into my heart.

 # Who cares?